redux-saga/saga-query/README.md

 - Write middleware to handle fetching, synchronizing, and caching API requests on the front-end
-- A familiar middleware system that node.js developers are familiar with (e.g. express, koa)
+- A familiar middleware system that node.js developers are familiar with (e.g. koa)
-- Handle any async flow control use-case
+- Simple recipes to handle complex use-cases like cancellation, polling, optimistic updates, loading states, undo, react
 - Full control over the data fetching and caching layers in your application
 - Fine tune selectors for your specific needs
-- Simple recipes to handle complex use-cases like cancellation, polling, optimistic updates, loading states, undo, react

 ## Why?